camunda/camunda-docs-manual/site/src/documents/api-references/rest/message/post-message.html.md

   <tr>
     <td>400</td>
     <td>application/json</td>
     <td>No `messageName` was supplied or the message has not been correlated to exactly one entity (execution or process definition).
+Or the variable value or type is invalid.
+For example the value could not be parsed to an Integer value or the passed variable type is not supported.
 See the <a href="/api-references/rest/#!/overview/introduction">Introduction</a> for the error response format.</td>
   </tr>
 </table>